decksplain/decksplain.github.io/_games/regicide.md

 **Steps:**

-1. Play a card or yield
+1. Play a card or skip your turn
 2. Activate the suit power
 3. Deal damage to the enemy and check
 4. Suffer damage from the enemy